popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

+* 2014-01-23: Add `ethnicity` property to the Person class.
+* 2013-10-14: Add `onBehalfOf` property to the Membership class.
-* 2013-09-08: Add an image property to the Organization class.
+* 2013-09-08: Add `image` property to the Organization class.
 * 2013-08-28: Add JSON-LD contexts.
 * 2013-08-28: Use `schema:validFrom` and `schema:validThrough` instead of `org:memberDuring`.
 * 2013-07-08: Add a label property to the Membership class.